1. THE NAMES OF PLANTS

 1.3 The correct form of plant names

-(underlining is simply the typographic code for italics).
-The generic name is always
+written in italics (underlining is simply the typographic code for italics).
+The generic name is always written with a

-written with a capital initial letter, and the specific epithet should always have a lower
+capital initial letter, and the specific epithet should always

-correct and complete if it is followed by the name of the person or people who first
+complete if it is followed by the name of the person or people

 The correct names of the Red Oak, Chestnut Oak and Chinquapin Oak are: